 Adapted from Homemade Healthy Chocolate Candies

-- 1/2 cup chocolate chips or finely chopped chocolate bar
+- 1/2 cup chocolate chips or chopped chocolate bar

 - 3-4 tbsp peanut butter, allergy-friendly sub, or even mashed banana